concord-consortium/portal-pages/README.md

 ## Building an example page for a new Portal React Component ##

 Create an HTML file in `src/examples/`.
-It will be easiest to copy one of the existing examples. `npm run start` and `npm run start:prod` can both be used to view these examples locally.  `npm run build` will build them and put the result in `dest/examples`.
+It will be easiest to copy one of the existing examples.
+You also need to a new line to webpack.config.js: look for the lines that look like `example(...)`, and add a new one for your example.

+`npm run start` and `npm run start:prod` can both be used to view these examples locally.  `npm run build` will build them and put the result in `dest/examples`.
 When you push a branch the examples will be built by travis and deployed to  `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html`.

 The html files in `src/examples` are modified by webpack.
 It adds a reference to portal-pages.js.
 And if `npm run start:prod` or `npm run build` is called then it will also add a reference to portal-pages.css.